AWS Lambda Pricing: How Much it Costs to Run a Serverless Application?

 Tuning your executing time and memory size will save you a lot on computing resources and costs.
-Saying that it is equally critical to keep a sharp eye on functions that can be optimized by tracking its cost in real time.
+However, it is equally critical to keep a sharp eye on functions that can be optimized by tracking its cost in real-time.

-There are multiple combinations of usage and configuration that affects the overall pricing of Lambda functions.
+There are multiple combinations of usage and configuration that affect Lambda functions’ overall pricing.
 This can be problematic sometimes!

 For example, if you’re working for a small startup, you definitely don’t want to spend $500 over a single Lambda function.
 Let alone having hundreds of them.
-Here are a few strategies to help you keep your Lambda cost in control:
+So here are few strategies to help you keep your Lambda cost in control:

 #1.
 Optimizing Function Frequency

-There are various factors that affect the invocation frequency of Lambda function.
+Various factors affects the invocation frequency of the Lambda function.
 This is based on the triggers.
-Closely monitor your triggers and see if you can do to reduce the number of invocations over time.
+So closely monitor your triggers and see if you can do to reduce the number of invocations over time.

-For example, suppose your Lambda function is being triggered by the Kinesis Stream.
+For example, suppose your Lambda function is being triggered from the Kinesis Stream.
 Since the batch size is quite small, the invocation frequency is pretty high.
-In such cases, what you can do is opt for higher batch size so that your Lambda function is invoked less frequently.
+In such cases, you can opt for higher batch size so that your Lambda function is invoked less frequently.

 #2.
 Writing Efficient Code

-For this purpose, you AWS X-Ray can help you monitor function from end to end.
+For this purpose, your AWS X-Ray can help you monitor function from end to end.

 #3.
 Monitoring Data Transfer

-While talking about Lambda charges, often times it gets out of our sight that you’ll also be charged for the data transfer at standard EC2 data transfer rates.
-Hence, it defaults to keep an eye on the amount of data you’re transferring out to the internet and other regions of AWS.
+While talking about Lambda charges, it often gets out of sight that you’ll also be charged for the data transfer at standard EC2 data transfer rates.
+Hence, it is default to keep an eye on the amount of data you’re transferring out to the internet and other regions of AWS.

 While talking about internal data transfer, there isn’t much you can do about it as you can’t control the amount of data your Lambda will transfer.
-Likewise, there is no metric inside CloudWatch which can help you in monitoring the data transfer rate.
+Likewise, there is no metric inside CloudWatch that can help you monitor the data transfer rate.